 Melville, Moby & Marcus / 50/50 minimancha wethers

 Melville loves people and is very friendly.
 He is dam-raised but loves to take a bottle.
 Moby and Marcus are a little less friendly but not too bad.
-Melville is a tiny mini-mancha with blue eyes and adorable elf ears; Ferdinand is very splashy with both white and moonspots.
-Moby, the biggest, has blue eyes and stylish LaMancha coloring, which is definitely IN this season.
+Melville is a tiny mini-mancha with blue eyes and adorable elf ears; Marcus and Moby, the biggest, have blue eyes and stylish LaMancha coloring, which is definitely IN this season.
 They would like to stay together and the price is reduced accordingly, $100 each or $250 for all three.
-A perfect starter herd for someone needin a bit of adorable blackberry control.
+A perfect starter herd for someone needing a bit of adorable blackberry control.

 For Sale - Breeding Stock

 Pirate Jenny X Starlord — “Grace” & “Bonny”

 “PJ” is a FF with a small but very correct udder – we call it a hamster udder – she is a Kane/Wembley daughter.
 Kane was kindly leased to me for a season by Wild in Wild Farm, where he has done some nice things, and his kids here have been pretty as well.
 Wembley is a good milker with a very correct udder.
 Great attachments, nice medial, and almost perfectly plumb, sizable teats.
 Per barn records (not on test any more) she peaked around 4 pounds, a perfectly good amount for a Nigerian.
 PJ is a slightly smaller version of her mother and I have hopes that with at least one more freshening she will come into some more milk.
 Right now she is lucky to get more than two pounds.
 The girls will be too small to breed this fall, being late-born on top of being out of a smaller doe.
 Price reduced for that reason.
 They are dam-raised but will take a bottle.
 Picture coming – white with scattered black (Bonny) and white with scattered silver (Grace). $300 each, really nice genetics at a late season price.